Anthurium andraeanum

-Anthurium andraeanum is a flowering plant species in the family Araceae that is native to Colombia and Ecuador.
+Anthurium andraeanum, also known as Édouard François André's Tailflower, is a flowering plant species in the family Araceae that is native to Colombia and Ecuador.
 It is a winner of the Royal Horticultural Society's Award of Garden Merit.

 Names

 Common names for plants in the genus Anthurium include flamingo flower, tailflower, painter's palette, oilcloth flower, and laceleaf.
 Its name comes from the Greek words anthos, meaning flower, and oura, meaning a tail, referring to the spadix.